SF-John-Tracey/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Markdown Style Guide
+title: Blog Post
 ---

-This is a demo of all styled elements in Jekyll Now.
+<h3>This is a demo of all styled elements in Jekyll Now.</h3>

 [View the markdown used to create this post](https://raw.githubusercontent.com/barryclark/www.jekyllnow.com/gh-pages/_posts/2014-6-19-Markdown-Style-Guide.md).